itsdivyahere/portfolio/README.md

 ## The Cool Part

-When someone downloads my resume, I get to know:
+When someone downloads my resume, they just need to sign in with their Google account.
+That's it!
+No boring forms to fill.

+I get to know:
-- Their name and email (they fill a quick form)
+- Their name and email (from their Google account)
 - What device/browser they used
 - When they downloaded it

 This helps me follow up with recruiters and potential collaborators.
-All data goes to Firebase Firestore.
+All data goes to Firebase Firestore, and they stay signed in only for the download - then automatically signed out for privacy.

 ## Tech I Used

 - Flutter (obviously! 🦋)
+- Firebase Authentication (Google Sign-In)
-- Firebase for storing download info
+- Firebase Firestore for storing download info
 - Material Design 3 for the UI
 - Google Fonts because default fonts are boring
+- Platform-specific code for web vs mobile

 ## Running This Locally